juniorpayne/nomulus/docs/code-structure.md

 There are a number of other useful utility methods for interacting with EPP resources in the `EppResourceUtils` class, many of which deal with inspecting the status of a resource at a given point in time.

-## Foreign key indexes

-Foreign key indexes provide a means of loading active instances of `EppResource` objects by their unique IDs:

-*   `Domain`: fully-qualified domain name
-*   `Contact`: contact id
-*   `Host`: fully-qualified host name

-Since all `EppResource` entities are indexed on ROID (which is also unique, but not as useful as the resource's name), the `ForeignKeyUtils` provides a way to look up the resources using another key which is also unique during the lifetime of the resource (though not for all time).

 It is important to note that throughout the lifecycle of an `EppResource`, the underlying entity is never hard-deleted; its deletion time is set to the time at